Neil Gorsuch: Religion

 Gorsuch was the first member of a mainline Protestant denomination to sit on the Supreme Court since the retirement of John Paul Stevens in 2010.
 He and his two siblings were raised Catholic and attended weekly Mass.
 His wife, Louise, is British-born; the two met while Neil was studying at Oxford.
 Louise was raised in the Church of England.

 When the couple returned to the United States they joined Holy Comforter, an Episcopal parish in Vienna, Virginia, attending weekly services.
 Gorsuch volunteered there as an usher.
 The Gorsuch family later attended St. John's Episcopal Church in Boulder, Colorado, a liberal church with a longstanding open-door policy for the LGBT community.
 During his 2017 confirmation hearing, responding to a senator's question about his faith, Gorsuch replied, "I attend an Episcopal church in Boulder with my family, senator."
 After marrying in a non-Catholic ceremony and joining an Episcopal church, Gorsuch has not publicly clarified his religious affiliation.

-Ethics controversy

-In 2017, Gorsuch sold a property he co-owned for $1.8 million to the CEO of a prominent law firm, Greenberg Traurig.
-This has raised ethics questions, including why Gorsuch did not list the buyer on his ethics form when reporting a profit of between $250,000 and $500,000.